|Origins||Settled by Christopher J. Ward in 1833 and annexed in 1889|

 In the year 1889 Irving Park was officially annexed into the city of Chicago and within a few years roads were repaved and many new buildings and other structures went up which brought about floods of German and Swedish migrants to the area.
 By the 1920s Polish and Russian immigrants joined them as the neighborhood continued to flourish over the next several decades.

 This community would even fair well during the Great Depression years in the 1930s.
-Irving Park was one of the safer neighborhoods in Chicago until gang activity became prevalent beginning in the mid-1960s with the arrival of the Almighty Popes; however, their goal was to combat Puerto Rican gangs arriving in neighboring Humboldt Park.
+Irving Park was one of the safer neighborhoods in Chicago until gang activity became prevalent beginning in the late 1960s with the arrival of the Almighty Popes; however, their goal was to combat Puerto Rican gangs arriving in neighboring Humboldt Park.
 The Puerto Rican community landed in nearby Logan Square and Albany Park and some Puerto Rican families were moving into Irving Park as well in 1969.
 This would cause a uproar as the Gaylords street gang arrived in Irving Park to recruit angry white youths that were ready to battle the Latino invasion and to battle the Popes.
 The Gaylords set up a section in Kilbourn Park in 1969 which is in Hermosa but gang members were more active in Iriving Park.

 In the 1970s the Gaylords mainly battled the Popes and Latino street gangs from other neighborhoods but in the 1980s Latino migration increased in Irving Park and migrant Latino gangs set up territory battling with the Gaylords, Popes and Simon City Royals.
 Gangs like the Latin Kings and Latin Eagles for example made their way into the community; however, much of the battle was fought between the white gangs the Gaylords against the Popes from Mayfair Park.